-Last weekend, on the way to spend the day fishing my favorite spot on the river, I stopped by my favorite fly-fishing store to pick up a few things.
+Last weekend, on the way to spend the day fishing my favorite spot on the river, I stopped by my favorite fly-fishing store to pick up a some fly fishing gear.
 I was dressed and ready to go, in my usual fly-fishing vest and hat.
 As I walked past the store’s display of fishing hats, a woman stopped me and said, “Hi, do you like your fishing hat?
 I’m trying to find the right one for my husband, as a gift.”

 Always willing to use my fly-fishing knowledge to help someone out, I stood and chatted with her for a few minutes, helping her decide.
 I told her how I really like the way my hat protects my face from the sun but also keeps my head cool, because of the side mesh panels.
 Of course I admitted to her that I was partial to that particular hat, because I happened to be wearing one of my official Drifthook Fly Fishing hats.
 This particular store doesn’t carry my hats (yet), but I helped her choose the right hat from the store’s display.